-Any complaints or concerns regarding human resources data transferred from the EU, in the context of the employment relationship between SJM and our employees located in the EU, that cannot be resolved internally will be referred to the applicable EU Data Protection Authorities to address complaints and provide appropriate recourse, which will be provided free of charge to the individual.
+Any complaints or concerns regarding human resources data transferred from the EU or Switzerland, in the context of the employment relationship between SJM and our employees located in the EU or Switzerland, that cannot be resolved internally will be referred to the applicable EU or Switzerland Data Protection Authorities to address complaints and provide appropriate recourse, which will be provided free of charge to the individual.
 SJM is committed to following the determination and advice of these authorities.
 Under certain circumstances, an individual may choose to invoke binding arbitration to resolve any disputes that have not been resolved by other means.

 SJM complies with the Privacy Shield Principles and is subject to the investigatory and enforcement powers of the FTC.